DaoChaShao/py-st-rnn-stocks/README.md

 This notebook/app uses
 the [Huge Stock Market Dataset](https://www.kaggle.com/datasets/borismarjanovic/price-volume-data-for-all-us-stocks-etfs) from Kaggle to practice time-series forecasting with RNNs (LSTM/GRU) in a Streamlit front-end.
-We focus on Apple (AAPL) and Google (GOOG / GOOGL) daily price series from the dataset, perform standard preprocessing (resampling, missing-value handling, scaling, sliding windows), train simple RNN models, and show predictions and diagnostics in an interactive Streamlit UI.
+We focus on Apple (AAPL) and Google (GOOG / GOOGL) daily price series from the dataset.
+This project provides a Python-based toolkit for data processing and RNN/LSTM model training, tailored for time series analysis.
+It integrates the full workflow including data reading, cleaning, standardization, normalization, feature importance analysis, sequential data splitting, model training, and real-time prediction.
+With a Streamlit front-end, it enables interactive data visualization and model management for fast validation and iteration.

 **DATA DESCRIPTION**
 ---